eugen620/KEX/README.md

-# KEX
-Protein Engineering in Python
+# Protein Engineering in Python

 This project contains a Python class named `KEX`, implemented in the `script.py` file.
 The class provides core functionality for our protein engineering workflow, including docking, molecular dynamics, and analysis tools.